 Thirdly, the New Behaviourist attack sometimes takes the form of people being a poor or unreliable witnesses and cite evidence from police interviews etc to say that people’s accounts of their experience are susceptible to influence.
 But we are talking about buying toothpaste and not witnessing a crime.
 It’s a brand extension, nobody died.
 And the job of the researcher is to encourage the person to be a better witness of their own experience.
 This can be done, but can take time and is not easy.
 It makes for useful training courses but does not make for interesting conference speeches.

 But it relies on an authentic relationship between researcher and research participant, something which Roy Langmaid discusses comprehensively in his blog, the Langmaid Practice.

 So the fact that we are, as I would put it, partial narrators of our own lives is prime territory for the kind of research I do, rather than being a reason to ignore it or not to do it.

-I have been watching a wall across from our offices over the past few months.
-It has been used as a site for one of Candy Chang’s ‘Before I Die’ installations.
+I have been watching a wall near our offices over recent months, which is a site for one of Candy Chang’s ‘Before I Die’ installations.
 Every time I looked, people were reading it or adding to it.